The Salton Sea, California Photography Hot Spot

 We like the northern side of the lake the best.
 Travel in on Highway 111.
 Begin your exploration of the Salton Sea at the Mecca Visitor Center.
 They have a wealth of knowledge, including tips and directions for prime birdwatching spots.

 The Salton Sea is 30 miles south of Indio on Highway 111, located on the north shore of the Salton Sea, about a three-hour drive from the Los Angeles or San Diego areas.
-From Los Angeles, take Interstate 10 east to Indio, take 86S exit, turn left at Avenue 66, and right onto Highway 111.
+From Los Angeles, take Interstate 10 east to Indio, take the 86S exit, turn left at Avenue 66, and right onto Highway 111.
 Go south about 12 miles to the Salton Sea SRA Headquarters entrance.

 OTHER PHOTOGRAPHY NEARBY